twilio-labs/function-templates/vaccine-standby/README.md

 This Quick Deploy app is designed for public health agencies to create a COVID-19 vaccine eligibility standby list for their city or state.
 Residents send an SMS to a pre-configured Twilio phone number, and are asked a series of demographic questions informed by the CDC's vaccine rollout guidelines powered by a Twilio Studio Flow.
 Resident responses to the SMS chatbot are captured Studio Flow logs and displayed on a password protected section of the `index.html` page of this app.

 This data is meant to help ensure vaccinations are administered as quickly as possible as supply becomes available.
 With this template, your agency can create a standardized list of eligible vaccine recipients.
-In exchange for sharing this information, residents are notified when it is their turn to receive the vaccine.
+In exchange for sharing this information, residents are instructed that they will be notified when it is their turn to receive the vaccine.
+The ability to send outbound notifications to those that register is out of the scope of this template.

 ## Pre-requisites